 - 1 cup rolled or old fashion oats

-- Place the oats into the bowl of your food processor.
+- Place the oats into the bowl of your food processor or blender.

 - Pulse the oats until they are ground into a powder-like consistency.

-- Depending on the speed and power of your food processor, this process should take 60 seconds or less.
+- Depending on the speed and power of your food processor or blender, this process should take 60 seconds or less.

 - Stop and stir to ensure that all the oats have been finely ground.

 - One cup of rolled oats will yield approximately 1 cup of oat flour.

 - Store unused portion in air tight container.